This pattern is unrestricted; it is used within any architectural layer.

 The pattern promotes software adaptability; it encourages method signature durability while enabling future functional extensions.
 That is, you can add values passed to a method without altering the method signature.

-Some developers express concern when a PO begins to contain behavior other than accessor/mutator methods.
+Some software engineers express concern when a PO begins to contain behavior other than accessor/mutator methods.
 That is, a discomfort with encapsulating logic in a PO that could be placed in a non-PO.
 To the contrary, Kent Beck clarifies that emerging encapsulation should be encouraged:

 “…see if there are bits of code using only the fields in the parameter object you could turn into methods on the parameter object.”